The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

-Because Sensitivity scenarios are easy to create and maintain, they are often used for evaluating multiple concurrent scenarios (a must for strategic modeling).
-Modelers can easily create corridor or contingency plans that stay relevant throughout the entire planning process, giving modelers multiple views of the future, rather than a single version of the truth.
+Because Sensitivity scenarios are easy to create and maintain, they are often used for evaluating multiple concurrent scenarios (a must for strategic modelling).
+Modellers can easily create corridor or contingency plans that stay relevant throughout the entire planning process, giving modellers multiple views of the future rather than a single version of the truth.

 In addition to maintaining multiple scenarios at the same time, sensitivity scenarios also enable users to evaluate combined scenarios (two or more scenarios occurring at the same time).
 This works by simply layering Sensitivity scenarios on top of each other.

-Sensitivity scenarios are amazingly simple and work well in a true in-memory modeling engine, but they also have limitations.
+Sensitivity scenarios are amazingly simple and work well in a true in-memory modelling engine, but they also have limitations.

 This is where Impact Scenarios come into play.
 They look and feel like Sensitivity scenarios, but they take the process one step further by calculating the financial impact.

-This enables us to visualize the impact of scenario planning in a really powerful way.
+This enables us to visualise the impact of scenario planning in a really powerful way.

-Normally we are used to looking at financials we can usually view that data across time or across entity, but with impact scenarios, users can also pivot the data by scenario contribution, where the “baseline” represents your default outcome and each additional scenario contribution is added on top.
+Normally, we are used to looking at financials we can usually view that data across time or across entities, but with impact scenarios, users can also pivot the data by scenario contribution, where the “baseline” represents your default outcome and each additional scenario contribution is added on top.

-Because each scenario is captured and evaluated incrementally, users are free to include or exclude scenarios or even delay (“time shift”) a scenario by several months to arrive at optimal strategic plan of action.
+Because each scenario is captured and evaluated incrementally, users are free to include or exclude scenarios or even delay (“time shift”) a scenario by several months to arrive at an optimal strategic action plan.

 Impact Scenarios are created in much the same way as Sensitivity scenarios, but rather than overlaying the assumptions and recalculating the model, the model recalculates each scenario separately and then stores the delta impact of that scenario.

-Putting your organization in a position to measure the impact of alternative scenarios is the key to achieving long-term success.
-But, in order to get there, we need to continue to evolve our capabilities for meaningful scenario planning.
+Putting your organisation in a position to measure the impact of alternative scenarios is the key to achieving long-term success.
+But, to get there, we need to continue to evolve our capabilities for meaningful Scenario Planning.